Ebest01/sakura_reviews/SAKURA_REVIEWS_MARKETING.md

 ### **1. Automatic Review Import** ⚡

 **How It Works:**
-1. Paste AliExpress/Amazon/eBay/Walmart product URL
+1. Paste product URL from any supported platform (AliExpress, Amazon, eBay, Walmart, WooCommerce, Etsy, and more)
-2. Our AI scrapes all available reviews
+2. Our AI scrapes all available reviews (up to 150+ at once)
 3. AI scores each review for quality
-4. You select which reviews to import
+4. You select which reviews to import (or import all)
 5. Reviews appear on your product page instantly

-**Time Saved:** 2 hours → 2 minutes per product
+**Time Saved:** 5+ hours → 2 minutes per product

 ---